 6. Do you use analytics?
 How do you measure success, ROI, and progress?

-At the very least, the agency should be using Google Analytics and Webmaster Tools.
+Prepare specific questions ahead of time to ensure the inbound marketing partner's goals align with your team's long-term success.
+At the very least, the agency should be using Google Analytics and Search Console.
 These are the basic SEO & PPC tracking platforms.
 If you decide to integrate your website with a nice CRM, CMS, or marketing automation software, they can also make reports based on those analytics.
-The answer should sound nothing like "well we just like to go with the flow and see what happens."

-7. How many marketing services do you offer?
+7. What marketing services do you offer?

 Your agency should offer as many services as you need.
 If you're already doing something well in-house, there's no reason to start outsourcing that to an unknown company.
 If you need a full marketing package, look for an agency that brings a variety of skills to the table.
 Many agencies will have specialties, even if they also offer full marketing services.
 Find an agency that's really good at the thing you need most.